 (d) Any change to bylaws;

-(e) Any amendments to the interlocal agreement.
+(e) Any amendments to the foundation agreement.

 Section 23 Standards for management and operations—Conflict of interest.

 (1) Every joint self-insurance program shall require the claims auditor, the third-party administrator, the actuary, and the broker of record to contract separately with the joint self-insurance program.
 Each contract shall require that a written statement be included in the signed contract between the parties providing assurance that no conflict of interest exists.